 Notice that in recession years, like the early 1990s, 2001, or 2009, the standardized employment deficit is smaller than the actual deficit.
+(These data are only available up until February 2020, so they do not include the effects of the pandemic.)
 During recessions, the automatic stabilizers tend to increase the budget deficit, so if the economy was instead at full employment, the deficit would be reduced.
 However, in the late 1990s the standardized employment budget surplus was lower than the actual budget surplus.
 The gap between the standardized budget deficit or surplus and the actual budget deficit or surplus shows the impact of the automatic stabilizers.
 More generally, the standardized budget figures allow you to see what the budget deficit would look like with the economy held constant—at its potential GDP level of output.

 Automatic stabilizers occur quickly.
 Lower wages means that a lower amount of taxes is withheld from paychecks right away.
 Higher unemployment or poverty means that government spending in those areas rises as quickly as people apply for benefits.
 However, while the automatic stabilizers offset part of the shifts in aggregate demand, they do not offset all or even most of it.
 Historically, automatic stabilizers on the tax and spending side offset about 10% of any initial movement in the level of output.
 This offset may not seem enormous, but it is still useful.
 Automatic stabilizers, like shock absorbers in a car, can be useful if they reduce the impact of the worst bumps, even if they do not eliminate the bumps altogether.